Display content in more detail: focus mode and full screen mode

 Select the Back, Go back, or Back to report button to navigate to the previous page in your browser.
 If the previous page was a Power BI page, it too will display in full screen mode.
 Full screen mode will persist until you exit out.

-Sometimes you don't care about scrollbars, but want the dashboard to fill the entire width of the available space.
+Sometimes you don't care about scrollbars, but you want the dashboard to fill the entire width of the available space.
 Select the Fit to width button.

 In full screen reports, use these arrows to move between the pages in the report.
+Each page will display in full screen mode.
+Full screen mode will persist until you exit full screen mode.

 To exit full screen mode, select the Exit full screen icon.

-Working in focus mode
+Work in focus mode

-To open a report visual in focus mode, hover over the visual and select the focus mode icon .
+To open a report visual in focus mode, hover over the visual and select the Focus mode icon .

 For a dashboard tile, your changes can't be saved.
 For a report visual, any modifications you make to the existing filters are saved when you exit Power BI.
-If you don't want Power BI to remember your modifications, select the Reset to default button.
+If you don't want Power BI to remember your modifications, select the Reset to default button .

-Leave focus mode and return to the dashboard or report by selecting either Exit focus mode, or Back to report (in the upper left corner of the visual).
+Leave focus mode and return to the dashboard or report by selecting either Exit focus mode or Back to report (in the upper left corner of the visual).

 Considerations and troubleshooting